 Pointers for the next assignment

-You are working really well Penny and producing some exciting work.
-Keep the enthusiasm going.
+You are still working with great enthusiasm Penny and producing some exciting skilled work.
+Keep going !!

 What contemporary artists/ designers are you interested in?
 It would be good to start to look at this as it will help you to develop your own personal voice in regards to who you are as an artist/ designer.

 I will make a big effort to hunt out more contemporary artists that are relevant to the coursework.

 Make sure you are really answering the assignment brief.

 I will go back to reading the brief carefully before commencing any practical work and hopefully keep in track.

 You are going to look at how you can select out the best of the joining samples and add some new simple ones.

 I have edited LOADS from the blog, editing anything with a reference of a theme.
 There may be one or two hints in the text of a theme because I felt they were pertinent to the sampling that was still workable and valid.
 I have created ten new samples and reworked three or four existing ones.

 This was a valuable lesson learnt… not one I want to necessarily repeat in my future work.